19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 ### Levy

-86\.—(1) For the purpose of enabling the Authority to carry out its functions under this Act and any other written law, the Minister may, after consulting the Authority, by order published in the
+86\.—(1) For the purpose of enabling the Authority to carry out its functions under this Act and any other written law, the Minister may, after consulting the Authority, by order published in theGazette, impose on all or any of the persons referred to in subsection (2) a levy payable to the Authority.

-Gazette

-, impose on all or any of the persons referred to in subsection (2) a levy payable to the Authority.

 (2) An order made under subsection (1) may —